 The gap could be more difficult for the current young generations experiencing shrinking opportunities.
 As we have seen, the new generation apparently has longer educational careers and acquires higher academic qualifications than did its own parents, but the intense devaluation in social and economic terms of their improved educational assets could provoke a cruel confrontation with reality (i.e., "lost illusions").
-The psychosocial difficulties of the new generation (notably, violent behavior, incivilities of many kinds, suicide, etc.) could be linked to the gap between what young people assume they deserve and what they are able to achieve.24 five is reached in 1980 (born in 1955), and we observe the [[translation of the edge of the wave]] until 2005 where the forty-five-year-old population (born in 1960) XXX [something missing here]].
+The psychosocial difficulties of the new generation (notably, violent behavior, incivilities of many kinds, suicide, etc.) could be linked to the gap between what young people assume they deserve and what they are able to achieve.24

+In France, the cohort analysis of relative suicide rates25 from age 25 to 69 demonstrates over the last forty years a strong cohort consequence of the economic slow down.
+The 25-year-old population of 1975 (born in 1955) run higher risks of suicide than do people who were at age 20 ten years before.
+The top rate of suicide at age 25 is reached in 1980 (born in 1955).
+Then we detect the top at age 35 in 1990.
+This suicide rate dynamic is a wave whose edge is shifting, and it follows the cohorts born in 1955-1960.
 The cohorts born between 1955 and 1960 are the first cohorts of a generation sharing a risk of "oversuicidity," compared to elder generations socialized in the context of the economic expansion of the trente glorieuses.
-These former cohorts are still distinguished, even at age fifty or later, by low levels of suicidity, whereas the new cohorts socialized in the context of job scarcity face higher risks that increase rapidly with age.
+These former cohorts are still distinguished, even at age 50 or later, by low levels of suicidity, whereas the new cohorts socialized in the context of job scarcity face higher risks that increase rapidly with age.